Slip & Fall Injury Attorneys in San Francisco

 California’s Statute of Limitations on Slip and Fall Injuries

 California has a two-year statute of limitations for slip and fall injuries.
 This is the time in which your case must be settled, or filed in court.
 This time limit shrinks to six months if the state or a city is responsible.
+If a governmental entity such as the State, or a city or county entity such as BART is involved, this time limit shrinks down to just six months for a claim filing deadline (see California Tort Claims Act).
 Even though you may have plenty of time before your time limit is up, our attorneys can help guide you through the process from day one, helping to insure that the proper groundwork is done for your slip and fall claim.

 Slip and Fall Case FAQs

-Isn’t the property owner responsible if I fell on their property?
+Isn’t the property owner responsible if I fell or slipped on their property?

 You have to be able to prove that the owner or one of their employees did something wrong to cause the problem, or at least knew about the problem and failed to fix it.
 If you can show that the problem was there for a significant amount of time, the owner is deemed on “constructive” notice of the danger, and can be held liable even without any evidence that he/she actually knew about it.